arvindravi/arvindravi.github.io/_posts/2018-01-18-lss-codable-protocols.markdown

   }
 ]
 {% endhighlight %}

->  Let Swift know about the structure of your encoded form

 Because our JSON data contains a second level of nested information for the rating property, the type’s `Codable` protocol use two enumerations that each list the coding keys on a particular level.